 |Network Size||Any licensed vet in the U.S. and Canada||Any licensed vet in the U.S.|

-While ASPCA’s pricing and policies are about average for the industry, its wellness coverage comes in as a bargain.
+While ASPCA’s pricing and policies are about average for the industry, its wellness coverage comes in as a bargain based on our methodology.
 With that said, we would have gladly paid a bit extra to be reimbursed for dental services and to be able to choose a percentage of reimbursement for preventive care rather than being limited to a set dollar amount of coverage.

 We do like that ASPCA covers prescription food and alternative treatments and that it has some flexibility when it comes to pre-existing conditions, however.
 A 10% discount per additional pet also is helpful when you want to protect a large family of pets without breaking the bank.